 Halo Grain Free canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-The Halo Grain Free product line includes 6 canned dog foods.
+The Halo Grain Free product line includes the 6 canned dog foods listed below.

 - Halo Holistic Grain Free Puppy Chicken (3 stars) [G]